vahidmohsseni/k8s-manager/README.md

 ```

-Build the service manager image
+Build and run the service manager image

 ```shell
 cd backend-service-manager